-Finding scale insects on your sago palms (Cycas revoluta) is no laughing matter.
-The false oleander scale and the Asian cycad scale both feed on sagos' sap.
-False oleander scales occur wherever sagos grow in U.S. Department of Agriculture plant hardiness zones 9 through 11.
+Finding scale insects on your sago palms (Cycas revoluta) is no laughing matter, so you want to learn how to treat scale on sago palms quickly.
+The false oleander scale and the Asian cycad scale both feed on the sap of sago palms.
+False oleander scales occur wherever sagos grow in U.S. Department of Agriculture plant hardiness zones 9 through 12.
 The cycad scales have a limited range outside their native southeastern Asian habitat.
-Treating the first is seldom necessary, but treating the second is essential.

 Both pests construct predator-proof armor from their shed skins and sticky wax secretions.
 Asian cycad females have flat, rounded armor.
 False oleander scales are more elongated.
 The former infest the crowns and older leaves and then move to the fronds' surfaces and midribs.
 Their colonies eventually cover entire plants, including the cones, seeds and roots.
 The latter remain on the backs of the fronds.

-To identify which scale to treat, observe your sagos' symptoms.
+Before you treat scale on sago palms, observe the symptoms to identify the type.
 Both insects cause yellow spotting on the fronds' upper surfaces.
 Fronds with false oleander scales become completely yellow and drop prematurely.
 Those hosting cycad scales turn brown and wither.
 False oleander scales seldom harm the plants, but cycad scales reproduce at an astonishing rate and may kill small sagos within weeks.

 Pruning and predators normally keep false oleander scales in check.
-If you need an insecticide to treat cycad scale, the University of Florida IFAS Extension recommends horticultural oil.
-Spray biweekly when temperatures average 70 degrees Fahrenheit or higher and monthly in cooler weather.
-Among the available insecticides, the oil poses least risk to bees and other beneficial insects.
+If you need an insecticide to treat cycad scale, try horticultural oil.
+Spray biweekly when temperatures average 70 degrees Fahrenheit or higher and monthly in cooler weather to treat scale on sago palms.
+Among the available insecticides, the oil poses the least risk to bees and other beneficial insects when used according to label directions.
 On a calm, clear early morning with no rain in the forecast, water your sagos and spray while the temperature is below 90 degrees Fahrenheit.